 Alternative lenders also offer equipment loans.
 These lenders will also get you an answer to your loan request within a couple of days, providing a good option if you need the equipment fast.
 You might pay a higher interest rate when compared to a traditional bank loan or credit union, but are likely to have a shorter repayment period – usually between 6 months to 2 years.

 While terms from different lenders vary, most lenders will ask for a down payment, likely 20% for the loan.
 An SBA 504 loan will require a 10% down payment.
 As with most loans, the interest on an equipment loan is tax-deductible.

 As with any business loan, you’ll want to have your paperwork prepared in advance.
 It’s helpful to have a detailed business plan that explains why you need the equipment, and how the purchase will take your business to the next level.

 You will also need profit and loss statements for your business to show cash flow.
-It helps to bring a copy of your resume too, just to demonstrate your experience in business.
-The loan will require some form of collateral to guarantee it, but in most cases the equipment itself may serve as part of, or all of the collateral.
+It helps to bring a copy of your resume too, just to demonstrate your experience in the business.
+The loan will require some form of collateral to guarantee it, but in most cases, the equipment itself may serve as part of or all of the collateral.

 Which Equipment Is Better to Lease?

 The following are examples of equipment that may be a better candidate for leasing than buying:

 - Any equipment that gets a lot of wear and tear

 Remember, most lease agreements allow you to purchase the equipment at the end of the lease.

 Leases can be easier to qualify for and sometimes have more flexible terms when compared to an equipment loan.
 Some leases can often be obtained without any down payment.
 Plus if you are leasing equipment that needs to be upgraded often, you may be able to include lease terms letting you exchange the equipment for an upgrade after a certain period of time.